YuEnoch/ProteaseProfiling/README.md

 All subsequent analyses in the manuscript were conducted in R. All supplemental datasets for the R script were uploaded to the GEO database.

-List of Files for running the R script: (place in same folder with R files)
+List of Files for running the R script: (place in same folder with R files, located in GEO)
-* neutrophil_serine_protease_data.csv
+* neutrophil_serine_protease_data.csv #counts data of peptides in cleaved/released phages
 * neutrophil_mixture_data.csv
 * neutrophil_unfiltered_protease&mixture_data.csv

-* control_frequency_mixture.txt (sourced from Preliminary Analysis.Rmd)
+* control_frequency_mixture.txt (sourced from Preliminary Analysis.Rmd) #frequency of amino acids in the unselected phage library
 * control_frequency_protease.txt
 * control_frequency_combined.txt

-* cathepsin G_MEROPs.xlsx (sourced from MEROPs substrate lists online)
+* cathepsin G_MEROPs.xlsx (sourced from MEROPs substrate lists online) #8-mer substrates reported on MEROPs for each protease
 * elastase_MEROPs.xlsx
 * hPR3_MEROPs.xlsx

-* aligned_sig_peptides_cathepsin G.fasta (generated from code in R file)
+* aligned_sig_peptides_cathepsin G.fasta (generated from code in R file) #aligned peptides but prior to centering at P1
 * aligned_sig_peptides_elastase.fasta
 * aligned_sig_peptides_no protease.fasta
 * aligned_sig_peptides_hpr3.fasta
 * aligned_sig_peptides_no inhibitor.fasta
 * aligned_sig_peptides_AEBSF.fasta
 * aligned_sig_peptides_EDTA.fasta
 * aligned_sig_peptides_AEBSF+EDTA.fasta

-List of FIles for running Icelogo (sourced from Preliminary Analysis.Rmd)
+List of Files for running Icelogo (sourced from Preliminary Analysis.Rmd) #peptide lists that capture the AA frequency in the unselected phage library
 * control_frequency_protease.fasta
 * control_frequency_mixture.fasta
 * control_frequency_protease_9mer.fasta
 * control_frequency_mixture_9mer.fasta
 * control_frequency_combined.fasta

+### Supplementary Data Files

+The complete high-throughput sequencing reads of cleaved/release phage DNA from Nextseq2000 were uploaded onto SRA (Accession ID: PRJNA1141700).
+Filtered and unfiltered counts tables of cleaved peptides were uploaded onto GEO.

+Other data files uploaded to GEO:
+* Peptides determined to be significantly cleaved (unaligned and aligned)
+* Positional weight matrices of each condition (unaligned and aligned)
+* Synthetically aligned peptides
+* Frequencies the Unselected Phage Library
+* MEROPs substrates of the 3 neutrophil serine proteases

 # References: